• Skip to primary navigation

 Notes

-Storing: After you assemble the mixed berry cake, store it in the fridge until ready to eat.
+Storing Before Slicing: After you assemble the mixed berry cake, store it in the fridge until ready to eat.
 When the cake is room temperature, the berries bleed when you slice into it.
-That will turn your white buttercream, red.

-Freezing: I do not recommend freezing the cake.
+I do not recommend freezing this cake as the fruit gets very wet when defrosting.

 Nutrition